NxPKG/khulnasoft-docs/content/analytics/graphql-api/getting-started/querying-basics.md

   discovering nodes, please refer to [introspection][1],
 * **fieldset** - a set of fields or nested fields of the **dataset**.

-The query to Cloudflare GraphQL API must be sent over HTTP POST request with payload in JSON format that consists of these fields:
+The query to Khulnasoft GraphQL API must be sent over HTTP POST request with payload in JSON format that consists of these fields:

 ```json